Can you help kids calm down using mindfulness?

 Hopefully, with these mindfulness practices and skills, you can start to prevent tantrums, outbursts, and loud classes with emotionally draining distractions.

-The most important part is to start practicing mindfulness daily and talk about the benefits for yourself and with your kids or students.
+The most important part is to start practicing calm down strategies for kids daily and talk about the benefits for yourself and your kids or students.

 Love this article.
 I can’t wait to try these with my girl!